tillitis/tillitis-key1/hw/application_fpga/core/trng/README.md

 Implementation of the Tillitis True Random Number Generator (TRNG).

 ## Introduction
-Applications running on the Tillitis Key device may have a need of random numbers.
+Applications running on the Tillitis TKey device may have a need of random numbers.
 As unpredictable initial vectors, as challnges, random tokens etc.

 The Tillitis TRNG supports these applications by providing a hardware based